BasantHussein/Investigate-TMDb-Dataset/README.md

 ### Introduction

-Analysis two questions on the movies dataset, investigate them into data analysis steps and answer the quesions
+• Investigated the movie dataset using the data analysis steps
+• Answered questions on the dataset

 ### Steps